 Background: The incidence of obesity worldwide has increased over the last 20 years.
 The increase in obesity in maternal pregnancy is causing a major challenge to obstetrics practices.
 The aimed study was to evaluate gestational weight gain as a risk for preeclampsia in pregnant women.
-Methods: This cross-sectional study was conducted on 2756 pregnant women with gestational age $\geq$ 37 weeks.
-The selection of women was categorized into two groups, 1528 normal-weight women with BMI less than 25kg/m2 and 1228 pregnant women with BMI over 25kg/m2.
+Methods: This cross-sectional study was conducted on 2756 pregnant women with gestational age≥37 weeks.
+The selection of women was categorized into two groups, 1528 normal-weight women with BMI less than 25kg/m2 and 1228 pregnant women with a BMI of 25kg/m2 or more.
 SPSS software version 26.0 was used to analyze data.
 Multivariate logistic regression described the relation of weight change to pregnancy course and outcomes.
-Results: A comparison between study groups appears an increase in antepartum complications in obese weight women.
-Besides that, arterial hypertension, pre-eclampsia, and gestational diabetes were more frequent in obese weight women compared to normal-weight women obese women.
-The incidence of cesarean was highest in obese women statistically significant difference from normal women with a p-value <0.005.
-In addition, maternal obese pregnancies were at twice the risk for delivery of infants who were macrosomia with higher odds (OR = 3.1, 95%CI = [1.09-5.8]).
-In perinatal outcomes, the difference in mean birth weight of the babies among normal and obese women was statistically significant (p<0.05).
-Conclusion: As we saw from the results of this study obesity during pregnancy was associated with pregnancy complications.
-To optimize all complications to maternal and fetus, weight gains during the pregnancy must be controlled and appropriate.
-Furthermore, studies are recommended to explore the maternal obesity complication and risk factors that influence obesity to minimize the adverse negative effect of this risk.
+Results: A comparison between study groups shows an increase in antepartum complications in obese women.
+Besides that, arterial hypertension, preeclampsia, and gestational diabetes were more frequent in overweight women compared to normal-weight women.
+The incidence of cesarean was highest in overweight and obese women with a statistically significant difference from normal weight women (p-value <0.005).
+In addition, maternal overweight and obese were at twice the risk for delivering infants with macrosomia (OR = 3.1, 95%CI = [1.09-5.8]).
+The difference in mean birth weight of the babies between normal and overweight women was statistically significant (p<0.05).
+Conclusion: The results of this study show that obesity during pregnancy is associated with pregnancy complications.
+To optimize all complications for the mother and fetus, weight gain during the pregnancy must be controlled and appropriate.
+Furthermore, studies are recommended to explore maternal obesity complications and risk factors for obesity to minimize the adverse effect of this risk.

-Keywords: Maternal obesity, perinatal outcome, complication
+Keywords: Maternal obesity, perinatal outcome, complications